Alina Spera

 I am a coastal biogeochemical and hydrology researcher studying the impacts of climate change on rapidly changing coastal environments.
 My research focuses on Arctic aquatic ecosystems and coastlines, where thermal and hydrologic change are reshaping hydrologic connectivity, biogeochemical cycling, and ecosystem resilience.

+I enjoy working at the intersection of ecology and physical sciences in order to improve mechanistic understanding of coastal change.
 My work combines field measurements, geospatial analysis, remote sensing, and environmental sensing datasets to examine how ecological processes, nutrient fluxes, and physical forces interact to drive ecosystem response.

 Ice-ocean interactions in nearshore Arctic